 SJSU classes are designed such that in order to be successful, it is expected that students will spend a minimum of forty-five hours for each unit of credit, including preparing for class, participating in course activities, completing assignments, and so on.
-Late homework, discussion post, quizzes and exams will not be accepted.
+Late homework, quizzes, and exams will not be accepted.
+Any plagiarized work will result in an F grade in the class.

-Requirements: You are required to read all books, book chapters, and articles in advance.
-Your grade is based on online discussion in Canvas, quizzes, a midterm essay, and a final exam.
-Success in this class is predicated on regular online discussion.
-If you do not discuss regularly, your grade will certainly suffer.
-You are expected to post original contributions based on each discussion question.
+Requirements: You are required to read all book chapters and articles in advance.
+Your grade is based on weekly quizzes, online discussions, a midterm essay, and a final exam.
+Details of these requirements will be provided in Canvas.

-Quizzes: All quizzes will be posted in Canvas.
-Quizzes may include multiple-choice, true/false, short answer, and essay questions.
+Weekly Quizzes: Weekly quizzes will be given in Canvas.
+Weekly quizzes may include multiple-choice, true/false, short answers, and essay questions.

-Online Discussion: Your participation grade is graded upon your discussion on the discussion board.
+Weekly Discussion: Your participation grade is graded upon your discussion on the discussion board.
 You must post original contributions based on each discussion question, and reply to at least one of your classmates with meaningful comments.
-To be more specific, after you posted your original responses to these discussion questions, you need to reply to at least one of your classmates' discussion post with feedback to receive full credit.
+To be more specific, after you posted your original responses to these discussion questions, you need to reply to at least one of your classmates' discussion posts with feedback to receive full credit.
 Please try to choose someone who has not yet received feedback so that all participants receive feedback from at least one other person.
-Your discussion postings should actively stimulate and sustain further discussion by building on peers' response.
+Your discussion postings should actively stimulate and sustain further discussion by building on peers' responses.

-Midterm essay: The midterm essay question will ask you to apply two criminological theories to a crime related movie.
-You are expected to elaborate on how the chosen criminological theories can explain the movie characters' behaviors.
+Midterm Essay: The midterm essay question will ask you to apply two criminological theories (not three) to a movie.
+You are expected to elaborate on how these criminological theories can explain the movie characters' behaviors.
 Your essay should be double-spaced, with one-inch margins using a 12-point font Times New Roman.
 The essay should be three pages at a minimum without counting the reference page.
 You should put your word count at the bottom of your answer (do not count the words in the question itself).
-Please incorporate information from the Textbook Readings, discussion questions, and other Resources or Content covered in your discussion.
-More details will be provided in Canvas.
+Please incorporate information from the textbook readings, discussion questions, and other resources or content covered in your discussion.
+Essay instructions and information will be provided in Canvas.

-Final Examination: Final exam is scheduled on Friday, August 7 at 9:30 AM.
-The final exam will be comprehensive, and it will be "closed book" tests that will require you to incorporate materials discussed and presented in class with the assigned readings.
-The format of the Final Exam will be multiple choice, true/false, and essay.
-SJSU Respondus monitor will be used for the final exam.
-Any plagiarism activity will be reported to Student Conduct Office immediately.
+Final Exam.
+The final exam is scheduled for Friday, May 18 (07:15-09:30 AM).
+The final exam will be "closed book" tests that will require you to incorporate materials discussed and presented in class with the assigned readings.
+The format of the final exam will be multiple-choice, true/false, short answer, and essay.